 Interview Questions - What are Situational or Behavioural Questions?

-What are Behavioural Questions?
 When a recruiter or hiring manager asks questions during a job interview, it’s likely they will ask you to tell them about a time when you… ….

 These types of questions are referred to as behavioural or situational interview questions because they help the interviewer understand and evaluate your behavior, as well as your technical skills.